animist-os/crux/README.md

 # Crux

 A tiny language for algorithmic music.
-Build phrases ("mots") from relative pitch/time events ("etyms"), then transform and combine them with a small, composable operator set.
+Build phrases ("mots") from relative pitch/time events ("pips"), then transform and combine them with a small, composable operator set.

 - Relative pitch (step) and duration (timeScale)
 - Two mapping semantics for binary ops: spread and tile